 Since the articulatory trajectories of the individual tongue sensors are clearly nonlinear, we use generalized additive modeling to analyze the data (Hastie & Tibshirani, 1990; Wood, 2006; see Baayen, 2013 for a non-technical introduction).
 Generalized additive modeling is a flexible regression approach which not only supports linear relationships between the dependent variable and the independent variables, but also nonlinear dependencies and interactions.

 Generalized additive modeling has been used in articulography before (Tomaschek et al., 2013, 2014; Wieling et al., 2015).
-Furthermore, the method has been applied to language variation research (Wieling et al., 2011 and Wieling et al., 2014), and to model nonlinear patterns across time of brain signals (e.g., Tremblay & Baayen, 2010; Meulman et al., submitted) or gaze data (Van Rij et al., forthcoming).
+Furthermore, the method has been applied to language variation research (Wieling et al., 2011 and Wieling et al., 2014), and to model nonlinear patterns across time of brain signals (e.g., Tremblay & Baayen, 2010; Meulman et al., 2015) or gaze data (Van Rij et al., 2016a).

-In this case our dependent variable is the normalized position of the sensor, which we model as a smooth (i.e. nonlinear) function (SF) over normalized time.
+In this case our dependent variable is the normalized position of each sensor, which we model as a smooth (i.e. nonlinear) function (SF) over normalized time.
 The smooth function is represented using a thin plate regression spline (Wood, 2003) which models the nonlinearity as a combination of several low level functions (such as a logarithmic function, a linear function, a quadratic function, etc.).
 There are other types of splines possible, such as cubic regression splines (consisting of a series of third degree polynomials), but thin plate regression splines have better performance and are computationally efficient (Wood, 2003).
-To prevent overfitting of the data by the SF, generalized cross-validation is used to determine appropriate parameters of the thin plate regression spline during the model-fitting process (Wood, 2006).
+To prevent overfitting of the data by the SF, the amount of non-linearity (i.e. the wigglyness) of a spline is penalized.
+Furthermore, generalized cross-validation is used to determine appropriate parameters of the thin plate regression spline during the model-fitting process (Wood, 2006).

 As there is clearly much variation in tongue movement associated with speakers and words, any adequate analysis will need to take this into account.
-Fortunately, the generalized additive modeling procedure implemented in the R package mgcv (version 1.8.7) allows for the inclusion of factor smooths to represent full random effects.
+Fortunately, the generalized additive modeling procedure implemented in the R package mgcv (version 1.8.12) allows for the inclusion of factor smooths to represent full random effects.
 These factor smooths (for an example, see Figure 4) are a nonlinear alternative to random intercepts and random slopes in a mixed-effects regression model.
 Just as random intercepts and slopes (which are required in a model where multiple observations are present per speaker and/or words; Baayen et al., 2008), factor smooths are essential for taking the structural variability associated with individual speakers and words into account and thereby prevent overconfident (i.e. too low) p-values.